A Guide to the Best Materials to Use on Shower Walls

 • Easy to clean: With no grout lines and a non-porous surface, glass panels are simple to wipe down and keep spotless.
 They’re also highly resistant to water and staining.

-Cons of Glass Panels
+Cons of glass panels

 • Shows water spots: Glass can show water spots and soap scum more readily than other materials, requiring regular cleaning to maintain a pristine look.